-You can find out whether a tree has a Tree Protection Order (TPO) by calling WBC Customer Services on 0118 974 6000 and asking to be transferred to the Trees and Landscape team.
-If they confirm the tree has a TPO then tell the Team of the threat.
+You can find out whether a tree has a Tree Protection Order (TPO) by going to the WBC website and searching for TPOs or pages about trees and outdoor maintenance.
+WBC publishes an online map of trees with TPOs which should help you find what you want.
+If the tree has a TPO then call WBC Customer Services on 0118 974 6000 and ask to be transferred to the Trees and Landscape team to notify them of the threat.

 If the tree does not have a TPO then your options are limited.
 If the tree is on private land then you will have to take it up with the landowner.
 You can, of course, apply for a TPO yourself (see below).
 The tree may be within a Conservation area, which would give the tree a little more protection - if you don't know this, call WBC Customer Services and ask to speak to the department that can tell you if you are in one.

 If the tree in question is close to a recent area of development, then the planning approval may have specified that the tree is to be retained.
-Check by calling WBC Customer Services on 0118 974 6000 and ask to be transferred to the Planning team, or email them at email@example.com.
+Check by calling WBC Customer Services on 0118 974 6000 and ask to be transferred to the Planning team.

 Trees on council owned land and roadside verges are the responsibility of the WBC Cleaner and Greener team.
 Call WBC Customer Services on 0118 974 600 and ask for the Cleaner and Greener Team.
 They should be able to tell you if a tree belongs to the Council.
 Many Council trees do not have a TPO and a landowner has a common law right to cut branches of any tree (including a Council tree) that overhangs the landowner's property.
 Anyone cutting branches that do not overhang their property is committing a trespass and the Council should be informed if this happens.

-You can find information on WBC's tree policies at their Parks and Countryside webpages.
+You can find information on WBC's tree policies on their Parks and Countryside webpages.

 The Forestry Commission has comprehensive information on their website top tree pests and diseases in the UK.